pyporn-san/Luscious/README.md

-# Python luscious graphQL wrapper
+# Python Luscious GraphQL Wrapper

-luscious is a Python library that wraps around the [luscious.net (NSFW)](https://www.luscious.net/) graphQL API.
+Luscious is a Python library that wraps the [luscious.net (NSFW)](https://www.luscious.net/) graphQL API.
 This is not an official API in any capacity.
+Please do not use this library to make an unreasonable amount of requests to the Luscious API.

 [Documentation](https://luscious.readthedocs.io/en/stable/)

 ## Installation

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install the latest release of luscious.